beacon-biosignals/K8sClusterManagers.jl/README.md

 ### Advanced configuration

-`K8sClusterManager` exposes a `configure` keyword argument that can be used to make modifications to the pod manifest when defining workers.
+`K8sClusterManager` exposes a `configure` keyword argument that can be used to make modifications to the Pod manifest when defining workers.

-When launching the cluster the function `configure(pod)` will be called where `pod` is an dict-object representing the YAML/JSON pod manifest.
+When launching the cluster the function `configure(pod)` will be called where `pod` is an dict-object representing the YAML/JSON Pod manifest.
 The function must return an object of the same type.
 For example if you wanted to change the workers to require GPU resources you could write the following: